-In this section we have compiled lithium ion battery facts, frequently asked questions, and tutorials.
-We want to help you understand our batteries and how to implement them in a system that’s right for you.
+We’re here to help you understand how our batteries work and how to implement them in a system that’s right for you.

 Our company headquarters is in Sparks, Nevada, just outside Reno.
 We love our great state so much we decided to use the state slogan as our brand name.